upstarter/automata/README.md

 - Senior Code Reviewers to ensure Quality
 - Willingness and motivation to learn it all

+###### Where to get started contributing
-A good place to start is in the [issues tracker](https://github.com/upstarter/automata/issues).
-Especially those labeled 'good first issue'.
+A good place to start is in the [project kanban](https://github.com/upstarter/automata/projects/1).
+Especially those threads labeled 'good first issue', 'testing', and/or 'documentation'.

 Please join the [slack channel](https://join.slack.com/t/automata-org/shared_invite/enQtOTI5OTUyNTM5MDA5LTliZTM2NmI3OWI1YmM1ZjZjYzQ5OTFmM2JiNDFiMTE5OWJkYTIzZGI5YTVkZDM1YzdjMDQ3NDI2NGQ0ZmQ1Y2I) and/or reach out to [ericsteen1@gmail.com](mailto:ericsteen1@gmail.com) if interested!